-On September 17, 1939, Father Richard Ho Lung, the founder of the Missionaries of the Poor, an international Roman Catholic monastic order based in Kingston, Jamaica, was born on the island in Richmond, St Mary.
+On September 17, 1939, Father Richard Ho Lung, the founder of the Missionaries of the Poor, an international Roman Catholic monastic order based in Kingston, Jamaica, was born in Richmond, St Mary.

 His parents were Chinese, and both were born in Hong Kong but traveled to Jamaica as immigrants.
 The family was very poor, and Fr.
 Ho Lung remembers how they passed around a single small cup of rice at dinner, sharing it among his parents, his two sisters, his brother, and himself.